alphagov/govwifi-user-signup-api/README.md

 # GovWifi User Signup API

-This handles incoming sign-up texts and e-mails and uses some AWS.
+This handles incoming sign-up texts and e-mails.

+The private GovWifi [build repository][build-repo] contains instructions on how to build GovWifi end-to-end - the sites, services and infrastructure.

 ## Overview